 100 Thieves & The Lexus Content House

-100 Thieves is an Esports and premium lifestyle organisation, combining competitive gaming, entertainment and apparel.
-The organisation was founded in 2017 by competitive Call of Duty player Matthew “Nadeshot” Haag.
-Within the first two years, the organisation won multiple esports major championships in Call of Duty, made the League of Legends and Fortnite World Championships, launched a popular gaming podcast and had huge success with apparel drops.
+100 Thieves is an Esports and premium lifestyle organization, combining competitive gaming, entertainment and apparel.
+The organization was founded in 2017 by competitive Call of Duty player Matthew “Nadeshot” Haag.
+Within the first two years, the organization won multiple esports major championships in Call of Duty, made the League of Legends and Fortnite World Championships, launched a popular gaming podcast and had huge success with apparel drops.

-The gaming organisation announced the brand partnership with Lexus through a YouTube video on the official 100 Thieves channel, showing a number of members backseat gaming in a Lexus vehicle.
+The gaming organization announced the brand partnership with Lexus through a YouTube video on the official 100 Thieves channel, showing a number of members backseat gaming in a Lexus vehicle.

 Discord’s ‘Reason For Being’ Short Film